-By now, almost everyone in business will have heard news of the demise of Dick Smith Electronics and the imminent wind-up of Masters Home Improvement.
+Everyone in business will remember the shock demise of large Australian retailers Dick Smith Electronics and Masters Home Improvement.
 Whilst the failure of neither business should come as much of a surprise in hindsight, it is instructive from the perspective of a business owner to consider exactly what may have caused these two behemoths to fall, and the lessons that can be learned and applied to our own businesses.

 Whilst the catalyst is obvious, the underlying reasons require more thought.
 Why did not enough people walk through the doors of these major brands to make them viable?
 It’s impossible in the space of one article to determine and cover every factor that contributed to each individual situation, but there is one common factor that stands out: a failure of both organisations to define or understand their target market and effectively service its needs.
 Both Masters and Dick Smith are guilty of this critical misstep, although in slightly different ways:

-Masters’ mistake was in failing to understand the needs of their target market.
-They attempted to import Lowe’s American model into Australia, assuming it would work here without putting nearly enough thought into it.
+Masters attempted to import Lowe’s American model into Australia, assuming it would work for their target market here without putting nearly enough thought into it.
 As CBA analyst Andrew McLennan correctly pointed out in this WSJ article, Masters aggressively rolled out new stores before making sure customers wanted to buy what it was offering.

 Defining the target market for big-box hardware stores, and understanding their needs, should be a fairly simple task.
 Briefly: